 9. Pride cannot give praise to others while high self-esteem gives praise when necessary

-10. Pride is unattractive to others and find it difficult to make friends while high self-esteem attracts people
+10. Pride is unattractive to others and finds it difficult to make friends while high self-esteem attracts people

 Because a proud person is manipulative, envious, bossy, demanding and all of that, people usually don’t want to make friends with them.
 But the person with high self-esteem is confident, generous, and considerate.
 Because of this, people are attracted to them and want to make friends with them.

 It’s is clear now that high self-esteem and pride are not synonymous.
-They are two different phenomena that rarely coexist!
+They are two different concepts that rarely coexist.
 Instead, pride is more associated with low self-esteem.
 You can easily tell with these distinctions if what you are building is pride or high self-esteem.
-What other differences have you seen between pride and high self-esteem?
-Comment below…
+If you find yourself tilting towards pride, learn how to build your self-esteem from scratch here.